 - Change “Who can see your Friends list?” to at least “Friends”, maybe to another group or to “Only me”, but never Public.
 This prevents a scammer from friending all of your friends and making it harder for them to look legit.

 - Change “Who can look you up using the email address you provided?” to Only Me.
 Your email address is all over the internet, it just is, don’t make it easy for the scammers to find you.
-Check Have I been pwned to see if/where your email address has been compromised.
+Check Have I been pwned to see if/where your email address has been involved in any data breaches.

 - Change “Who can look you up using the phone number you provided?” to Only Me